 Sao Miguel is the largest of the nine islands in the Azores Archipelago:

 - Eastern – Sao Miguel and Santa Maria

 - Central – Terceira, Graciosa, Sao Jorge, Pico, and Faial

 - Western – Flores and Corvo

-There are many attractions on Sao Miguel Island including “sapphire blue and emerald-green lakes, fertile prairies, volcanic cones and craters, colorful hydrangea and azalea fields, 15th century churches, and majestic manor houses”!
-The crisp unpolluted sea air and luscious green vegetation are heavenly!
+There are many natural attractions on Sao Miguel Island including “sapphire blue and emerald-green lakes, fertile prairies, volcanic cones and craters, hydrangea and azalea fields, 15th century churches, and majestic manor houses”!
+The fresh, unpolluted sea air and luscious vegetation are heavenly!

 Oh my.
 Oh well, chalk that one up to experience, and as you say, much easier to contend with on your own.
 It reminds me of when I worked at a rice company with a large export market, almost seventy countries, one of our business managers booked his flight to entirely the wrong destination.
 Very embarrassing when he was on the ground trying to convince our customers how important they were to us!!!